gharials/dev-path/docs/internet-web/web-pages.md

 These days, web pages are not limited to just displaying text and images.
 Complex applications are built as web pages.
 These applications must be able to respond to user actions, such as when a user clicks a button, inputs text, and submitting forms.
 This is where client-side JavaScript comes in.

-Before getting into how JavaScript makes web pages interactive, just keep in mind that _every browser can run JavaScript programs_.
-See the info box below for details.
+Before getting into how JavaScript makes web pages interactive, just keep in mind that _every browser can run JavaScript programs (see the info box below for details)_.

 ??? note "Concept: Browser as a JavaScript runner"